 In August, 2006, the kitchen and attached garage of single-family home in Nixa Missouri collapsed into a catastrophic sinkhole.
 To help assess the potential geologic hazard to adjacent residential properties, a geophysical investigation, consisting of surface wave and electrical resistivity data, was performed in combination with a standard geotechnical engineering boring exploration.
 The borehole control was used, in part, to constrain the interpretation of the geophysical data.
 Analyses of the surface wave and electrical resistivity data supports the conclusion that the sinkhole developed at the intersection of two near-orthogonal joint systems.
 The geophysical data suggest that karst-related subsidence at the bedrock level occurred in the study area in the geologic past.
 No evidence was found that the void associated with the catastrophic sinkhole extended onto adjacent properties.

-J. L. Robison and N. L. Anderson, "Geophysical Investigation of the Delaware Avenue Sinkhole Nixa, Missouri," Sinkholes and the Engineering and Environmental Impacts of Karst, American Society of Civil Engineers (ASCE), Sep 2008.
+J. L. Robison and N. L. Anderson, "Geophysical Investigation of the Delaware Avenue Sinkhole Nixa, Missouri," Sinkholes and the Engineering and Environmental Impacts of Karst, no. 183, pp. 62-70, American Society of Civil Engineers (ASCE), Sep 2008.

 Geosciences and Geological and Petroleum Engineering

 Delawares; Electrical Resistivity; Geologic Hazards; Geophysical Data; Joint System; Missouris; Study Areas; Electric Resistance; Exploratory Boreholes; Fluid Dynamics; Geotechnical Engineering; Landforms; Surface Waves; Water Waves; Environmental Impact